quinnfrost/dragontongue/README.md

 - Tell your pets where to go, or your dragons where to hover.
 - Command your pets to attack mobs, or your dragons to breath at an area.
 - Use dragon staff from a distance, cycle the command mode from the ground, no dragon flute is ever needed.
+- Use totem of undying to resurrect dragons.

 Other stuff
 -----------